devnilobrasil/devnilobrasil/README.md

 # 💫 About Me:
 Hello, my name is Nilo, I am Brazilian but currently live in<br>Portugal.
 I have a Bachelor's degree in Business Administration<br>and a Master's degree in Sports Management.
-I am currently<br>transitioning my career to mobile development, specifically<br>Android.<br><br>Today I am self-studying the Kotlin language and the Android<br>Studio IDE.
+I am currently<br>transitioning my career to mobile development, specifically<br>Android.<br><br>Today I am self-studying the Kotlin language and the Android<br>Studio.

 ## 🌐 Socials: